-If your lawn area gets light shade rather than full sun, St. Augustine grass is a good option, growing well in dappled sunlight and tolerating foot traffic.
+If your lawn area gets light shade rather than full sun, St. Augustine grass (Stenotaphrum secundatum, zones 8-10) is a good option, growing well in dappled sunlight and tolerating foot traffic.
 Its above-ground stems, called stolons, aid in its drought tolerance, allowing the coarse grass blades to regrow in the bare patches caused by drought.
 The top cultivar for drought tolerance is 'Flortam.'

-Zoysia might be the most waterwise warm-season grass of all.
-Some of the best drought-tolerant cultivars like 'El Toro' or 'Jamur' need only 0.05 inches of water a week.
+Zoysia (Zoysia spp., zones 5-10) might be the most waterwise warm-season grass of all.
+Some of the best drought-tolerant cultivars like 'El Toro' or 'Jamur' need only 0.05 inch of water a week.
 It's also popular for its good looks.
-As opposed to rougher, tougher drought-resistant grasses, zoysia grass creates a soft, lush, light-green carpet.
+As opposed to rougher, tougher drought-tolerant grasses, zoysia grass creates a soft, lush, light-green carpet.
 This grass invites and accepts foot traffic and works well in both sun and shade.

 There has to be a downside, and for zoysia, it's the growth rate.
 It grows quite a bit more slowly than Bermudagrass and St. Augustine grass.
 On the other hand, zoysia grass boasts an expansive root system of thick rhizomes.
 These underground stems can repopulate bare spots in the lawn.

-This is a coarse grass like St. Augustine, which means it isn't likely to win fans with its looks.
-However, if you have poor, infertile soil in a sunny area and want a very drought-resistant grass, bahiagrass will fit the bill.
+Bahiagrass (Paspalum notatum, zones 7-11) is a coarse grass like St. Augustine, which means it isn't likely to win fans with its looks.
+However, if you have poor, infertile soil in a sunny area and want a very drought-tolerant grass, bahiagrass will fit the bill.
 Note that you won't get a lovely, dense carpet of green, but its deep root system will keep the watering down, and traffic doesn't bother it.